sfackler/rust-postgres/README.md

 println!("{} rows were updated", updates);
 ```
 `query` returns a result iterator.
 Fields of each row in the result can be
-accessed either by its index or their column name:
+accessed either by their indicies or their column names:
 ```rust
 let stmt = conn.prepare("SELECT bar, baz FROM foo");
 for row in stmt.query([]) {